Mercosur offers to halve import tariff on EU cars -paper

-SAO PAULO (Reuters) - The Mercosur bloc of four South American nations has offered to cut import tariffs on European Union cars by 50 percent as the two sides try to advance talks to close a trade agreement, a Brazilian newspaper reported on Tuesday.
+SAO PAULO, June 26 (Reuters) - The Mercosur bloc of four South American nations has offered to cut import tariffs on European Union cars by 50 percent as the two sides try to advance talks to close a trade agreement, a Brazilian newspaper reported on Tuesday.

 The number of EU cars that would be imported under the reduced tariff has yet to be determined, Valor said.

-In an email, the Brazilian Ministry of Foreign Affairs declined to comment.
+The Brazilian Ministry of Foreign Affairs did not have an immediate comment.

 After the seven-year period, tariffs would gradually be reduced until total elimination eight years later, Valor reported.